Fire Drill & Evacuation Legislation

 Postsecondary Educational Institutions Instructional Staff Training, Fire Drills & Reporting Requirements

-Beginning with the 2015 calendar year, new State of Michigan legislation (Fire Prevention Code, PA 207 of 1941, Public Act 481 of 2014 added MCL 29.19a.
-Section 19a(2)(a-c) and (3) as amended, effective March 31, 2015) requires all Michigan universities to annually conduct fire drills in dormitories and to annually certify they have trained all instructional staff in fire evacuation procedures.
+GVSU abides by State of Michigan Fire Prevention Code, PA 207 of 1941, Public Act 481 of 2014, MCL 29.19a.
+Section 19a(2)(a-c) and (3) which requires Michigan universities to annually conduct fire drills in dormitories and to annually certify they have trained all instructional staff in fire evacuation procedures.

 Failure to comply may result in a civil fine of $500.00 for a first violation and a civil fine of $1,000.00 for a second violation.
 The bureau may also require a mandatory inspection of GVSU’s facilities and the preparation plan of action report by the bureau or its designee.